Leshta Chorba

 • brown or green lentils1 cup

-• sunflower oil or neutral oil3 tbsp
+• sunflower oil3 tbsp

 • yellow onion1 med